-Front of House Composting Compostable packaging and collection bins are offered within two of our largest food courts, Mainstreet and Beach Café.
+Front of House Composting Compostable packaging and collection bins are offered within the Chase Hall lobby, Student Union, and two of our largest food courts, Mainstreet and Beach Café.
 Compost bins are clearly labeled with instructions guiding customers on proper use to reduce compost contamination.